hemantbhadoriyaa/Diet-Planner-python-code/STATEMENT.md

 2. Scope of the Project

 This project provides a basic calorie calculation system and a simple meal suggestion model.
 It does not focus on medical-level accuracy but offers an easy and beginner-friendly tool for estimating daily calorie requirements and creating a simple meal plan.
-The project stays within the limits of Class 12 Python concepts like functions, conditionals, and input handling.
+The project stays within the limits of basic Python concepts like functions, conditionals, and input handling.

 3. Target Users